-2.3 Screening
+2.2 Screening

-The EPA will evaluate the project brief and transmit a copy with comments to relevant line ministries /agencies.
-The sector agencies/ministries in turn shall review the document and submit to the EPA their comments on the project brief within 10 days of receiving copies of the project brief.
-After receiving comments on the Project brief, the EPA will communicate its decision on the project to the proponent 25 days from date of its submission.
+The EPA will evaluate the project brief and may transmit a copy with comments to relevant line ministries /agencies.
+The sector agencies/ministries in turn shall review the document and submit to the EPA their comments on the project brief within 10 working days of receiving copies of the project brief.
+After receiving comments on the Project brief, from the date of submission, the EPA will communicate its decision on the project to the proponent within 30 working days.
 The decision will take into account comments from relevant sector agencies/ministries.
 The following determination may be made from the screening process: